reiver/article-20250227/README.md

 >
 > [Other Bluesky users](https://bsky.app/profile/gxldsociety.bsky.social/post/3liyevyytjs2s) said that [versions of the video they uploaded](https://bsky.app/profile/justnothavingit.bsky.social/post/3liymxxqts22h) were also deleted […].

+## Who

+Donald John Trump, the 45th and now 47th president of the United States of America, and traditionally, prior to becoming president of the United States, also widely thought of an exemplar of a rich, successful person.

+Elon Musk, a businessman known for ....

+## Political Speech

+## “Long Live The Real King”

+This AI-generated video is likely a reaction to ....

+And, is likely meant to

+The content of the AI Generated video of President Trump and Elon Musk

 ## Bannon

+This ("LONG LIVE THE REAL KING") act of political speech

 This video is reminisent of ...